sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 - SONiC FRR-ISIS YANG models and YANG validation tests
   - /src/sonic-yang-models
-- Enable isisd daemon when frr_mgmt_framework_config is set to "true"
+- Enable isisd daemon and add 'isis' to the COPP_TRAP table when frr_mgmt_framework_config is set to "true"
   - /dockers/docker-fpm-frr
-- Added support for ISIS tables in frrcfgd and extended frrcfgd unit tests for FRR-ISIS configs
+- Added support for ISIS tables in frrcfgd and extended frrcfgd unit tests for FRR-ISIS configs.
+Added template files to allow configuration of ISIS tables and add 'isis' to the COPP_TRAP table on FRR container startup
   - /src/sonic-frr-mgmt-framework
 - Support ISIS show commands and show command unittests
   - sonic-utilities/show
   - sonic-utilities/tests

+##### COPP_TRAP
+There is existing support in SONiC to add additional trap_ids to the COPP_TRAP table outlined in [Sonic Control Plane Policing configuration and management](https://github.com/sonic-net/SONiC/blob/master/doc/copp/CoPP%20Config%20and%20Management.md).
+To support isis within the COPP_TRAP table, 'isis' needs to be added under the 'bgp' container within the 'trap_ids' leaf like below.
+On startup of the FRR container (bgp), if frr_mgmt_framework_config is set to "true", isis will automatically be added to the COPP_TRAP table using the template file isis_copp_trap_config.j2.
+On startup of the FRR container, if frr_mgmt_framework_config is set to "false", 'isis' will automatically be removed from the COPP_TRAP table.
+'''
+"COPP_TRAP": {
+  "bgp": {
+    "trap_ids": "bgp,bgpv6,isis",
+    "trap_group": "queue4_group1",
+    "always_enabled": "true"
+  }
+}
+'''

 #### Container